 Explanation:

-• Edge Type: Defines the structure of an edge in the flowchart.
+• Edge type: Defines the structure of edges in the flowchart.

 1